casparhu23/pokemon_sword-shield/README.md

 ## Shiny interactive Web

 If you want to twist some variables or do some additional exploratory analysis on this pokemon data set.
-I have developed a interactive web application through Shiny, please click the link and check it out and take as much time as you need\!
+I have developed an interactive web application through Shiny, please click the link and check it out and take as much time as you need\!